-When someone opens your email, they immediately make a judgement.
-Whether or not that judgement is accurate doesn’t matter.
+When someone opens your email, they immediately make a judgment.
+Whether or not that judgment is accurate doesn’t matter.
 That first impression will determine if the recipient will engage further with your email.

 What goes into this crucial first impression?
 Color.
 Before the text, before the details in the images, recipients are struck by the color of your email.

 Did you know that 60 to 90% of product decisions are made based on color?

 That’s why color is so important in your emails.
 This is your first – and sometimes only – chance to capture the attention of the typical email skimmer.

 First, let’s go over a bit of color theory, examining the main colors, how they relate to design and examples of their use in B2B emails.

 Red is a powerful color.
 It can indicate danger, importance, and passion.
 In the context of design, it can be fairly overwhelming, which is why it is often used as an accent or as the color for an action item.

 Hubspot did an A/B test comparing a CTA with a green button vs. a red button.
 Despite the common associations with the two colors, the red button actually did 21% better.